postmannen/postmannen.github.io/cv/README.md

 ### Things I plan to look more into in the future

 - Use of Go with embedded devices and micro controllers.
-- Read and analyze Network Data with Go.
+- AI on the Edge.

 ## Education